bishalw/OpenAIChatGPTMacApp/README.md

 # OpenAIChatGPTMacApp
-Native MacOS Status Bar written using SwiftUI and NSObject
+Native MacOS Status Bar written using SwiftUI

 For Now If you want to run the app on your Computer.
 Just clone the repo and run it through xcode!